CloudCompare/CloudComPy/doc/UseLinuxCondaBinary.md

 CloudCompare
 ```

-To execute a Python script using CloudComPy:
+To execute a Python script (for instance myscript.py) using CloudComPy:

 ```
-Python myscript.py
+python myscript.py
 ```
 **Remark**: You may need to install libomp.so.5:
 ```